pbogdan03/pbogdan03.github.io/_posts/2014-12-18-CSS-Animation.md

 }
 {% endhighlight %}

-Next an image slider with some effects on the pictures, not to shabby, if I may say so myself:
+<p>Next an image slider with some effects on the pictures, not to shabby, if I may say
+so myself:</p>

 {% include jumbotron.html %}